 Gateways also serve those who wish to leave the city by channeling traffic from city arterials to the rest of the regional network.
 Egress traffic should be multi-modal and seamless with the connecting networks.

 - Landscaped medians towards end of gateway

-- o Reduce visual broadness of roadway to encourage slower speeds - o Enhance aesthetic appeal of gateway o Reduce visual broadness of roadway to encourage slower speeds
+- Reduce visual broadness of roadway to encourage slower speeds - o Enhance aesthetic appeal of gateway

-- Narrowed travel lanes and/or right of way towards end of gateway
+Narrowed travel lanes and/or right of way towards end of gateway